Make-School-Courses/DS-2.1-Machine-Learning/ReadMe.md

 ## Learning Objectives or Competencies (5-8)

-Students by the end of the course will be able to ...
+By the end of the course the students will be able to

-1. Identify & Describe
+1. Identify a prediction problem and choose the appropriate regression model
-1. Explain
+1. Identify a classification problem and choose the appropriate  classifier
-1. Compare & Contrast
+1. Evaluate either a regression model or a classifier
-1. Design & Implement
+1. Cluster un-label dataset to groups
-1. Master
+1. Compare different models and choose the best model while tune the model hyper-parameters